Jiant

 Jiant was a British record production and songwriting team, headed by Tim Hawes and Pete Kirtley, working in the genres of pop, R&B and dance.
-Following their formation in 1999, the team expanded to a maximum of seven writers, including Dave Valler and Tim Hart.
+Following their formation in 1999, the team collaborated with other composers and performers, including Alison Clarkson.

-In 2002, they received an Ivor Novello Award for their work on "Pure and Simple", the fastest-selling UK single of 2001.
+In 2002, they received an Ivor Novello Award for their work on "Pure and Simple".
+The song was recorded and performed by British pop group Hear'Say, and was the fastest-selling UK single of 2001.